Close the left navigation

 A T cell is one type of immune cell responsible for protecting the body from disease and infection.

-Our immune system is made of cells, tissues, and organs that work together to defend our body and protect against disease.
-Environmental exposures, like some pesticides or metals, may reduce the function and effectiveness of the immune system.
-In turn, this may increase susceptibility to infection, reduce response to vaccinations, and trigger autoimmune responses in which the body wrongly attacks its own healthy tissue.
+Our immune system is made of cells, tissues, and organs that work together to defend our bodies and protect against disease.
+Environmental exposures, like some pesticides, metals, per- and polyfluoroalkyl substances, and other chemicals can harm the function and effectiveness of the immune system.
+In turn, this may increase susceptibility to infection, reduce response to vaccinations, and trigger autoimmune responses.

 What Is NIEHS Doing?

-NIEHS supports research in the field of immunotoxicology, which explores how toxic environmental exposures may alter immune system function.
+NIEHS supports research in the field of immunotoxicology and immunoepidemiology, which explores how toxic environmental exposures may alter immune system function using toxicological or epidemiological methods, respectively.
 For example, NIEHS-funded researchers are studying:

 Autoimmune Diseases

-There is growing evidence suggesting the environment may contribute to autoimmunity and autoimmune diseases.
+There is growing evidence suggesting environmental exposures may also contribute to autoimmunity and autoimmune diseases.
 Autoimmune diseases occur when the immune system mistakenly attacks normal, healthy tissues and organs in the body.
 Type 1 diabetes, rheumatoid arthritis, Crohn’s disease, celiac disease, and psoriasis are just a few examples of autoimmune diseases.

-For additional information on what NIEHS grantees are doing, visit our Who We Fund tool.
+For additional information on what NIEHS grant recipients are doing, visit our Who We Fund tool.

 Program Leads